-Kevin and I are currently located outside of California as we continue to build our case and work to get back on our feet.
-On May 11, 2016 we lost thousands of dollars worth of personal property and our home, and we had our organization sabotaged by an unprovoked forcible entry and detainer by five Kern County Sheriff’s Deputies who were accompanied by an unidentified county building inspector.
+Kevin and I are currently located outside of California as we finish building our case and work to get back on our feet.
+May 11, 2016 we lost thousands of dollars worth of personal property and our home, and had our organization sabotaged via an unwarranted forcible entry and detainer by five Kern County Sheriff’s Deputies and an unidentified code compliance inspector.

-We lived at 2232 Commercial Ave in Lake Isabella, CA for approximately 7 months prior to this event, and Kevin had recently received his first property tax bill in the mail.
-We were in the process of claiming the property using a legal process recognized in all 50 states called adverse possession; although due process and 2 CCP § 318 requires an action for the recovery of real property to be filed by a record owner who “was seized or possessed of the property in question,” no such action was ever filed.
-Instead, officers violated 14 Pen (CA) § 602(i) and (k) via opening the front gate and trespassing onto the property without a warrant or lawful authority.
-Our testimony and evidence are presented throughout the following timeline:
+We lived at 2232 Commercial Ave in Lake Isabella, CA approximately 7 months prior to the incident, and were in the process of acquiring title by prescription in accordance with 1 CIV §§ 1000-1007 and several standing case rulings.
+Although due process and 2 CCP § 318 requires an action for the recovery of real property to be filed by a record owner, no such action was filed.
+Instead officers trespassing onto the property in violation of violated 14 Pen (CA) § 602(i) and (k).
+My testimony and evidence is presented throughout the following PDFs:

 Two videos filmed on this day documenting the property in the condition in which we found it:

 abuse of process – improper, intentional, tortious use of civil or criminal process to obtain a result that is either unlawful or beyond the purpose for which such process was designed. — aka abuse of legal process; malicious abuse of process; malicious abuse of legal process; wrongful process; wrongful process of law.

 adverse possession – continuous, exclusive, hostile, open, notorious enjoyment of real property with a claim of right when that enjoyment is opposed to another person’s claim; the doctrine by which title or easement may be obtained by doing so for a specified period of time. —aka adverse dominion, though not considered an unlawful form of adverse dominion.